-Community Rail: a British success story
+Community Rail: a very British success story

 Above: community volunteers at Kidsgrove station

 ‘Community Rail’ is one of the great success stories of the UK rail industry over the last fifteen years.
 I initiated the concept in 1993, in New Futures for Rural Rail and was instrumental in setting up the Penistone Line Partnership in the same year, which I chaired until 2004.
 I helped establish many other community rail partnerships across the UK including groups on The Bittern Line (Norwich – Sheringham), West Lancashire, Esk Valley, Preston – Colne, Darlington – Bishop Auckland and Hope Valley.

 The ‘community rail’ concept won Government approval in 2004 with the publication of the Community Rail Development Strategy, which is managed by the Department for Transport.
 A strong ‘community rail’ commitment is now invariably expected from franchise bidders by DfT.
 A new version of the DfT strategy is being launched in 2018.

 Community Rail Partnerships bring together a diverse range of stakeholders along a local railway (or network of lines) with the common aim of promoting the railway and ensuring the railway meets the needs of local communities.
 There are now over CRPs across the UK, federated into the Association of Community Rail Partnerships (ACoRP) which I set up in 1997.
 I was General Manager of ACoRP until 2004 (see www.acorp.uk.com).